 The Partnership for Market Readiness (PMR) was launched at the climate talks in Cancún in 2010.
 The World Bank initiative promotes the establishment of a global carbon market and supports proactive countries in preparing and implementing innovative carbon market instruments.
-The PMR provides financial and technical support: It serves as a dialogue forum to share experience between industrialised countries having market-based instruments already in place and developing countries currently implementing such instruments.
+The PMR provides financial and technical support and also serves as a dialogue forum to share experience between countries having market-based instruments already in place and countries currently implementing such instruments.
 The PMR now boasts more than 30 countries, among them some of the world’s largest emitters.
 The PMR was opened to sub-national participants in 2014, thus further broadening its reach.

 The work performed by the PMR is based on a two-tier process.
 In the first phase, the participating countries prepare market readiness proposals (MRPs) in which they list specific deficits of and measures for targeted development and implementation of carbon pricing instruments.
 The MRPs are presented and approved at a plenary meeting of the PMR.
 In the second phase, the countries receive technical and financial support to enable them to develop and implement the planned instruments.
 To date, 19 countries have drawn up MRPs for the planning, design and piloting of a carbon pricing instrument, In addition, the PMR is helping four other countries enhance their domestic carbon pricing policies.